 The bona fide needs rule provides that an appropriation which is limited for obligation to a definite period is available only for payment of expenses properly incurred during the period of availability or to complete awards properly made within that period (31 U.S.C. § 1502(a)).
 This rule applies to all Government activities carried out with appropriated funds.
-An agency's "need" in the grant context is to make a grant in furtherance of the goals Congress hoped to achieve when it enacted the grantmaking authority.
-In this context, the agency's "need" is to make a grant, and the grantee's use of grant funds has no relevance in the assessment of agency needs.
-For that reason, a bona fide needs analysis in the grant context focuses on whether the grant was made during the period of availability of the appropriation charged and furthers the authorized purpose of program legislation.
+An agency's "need" in the financial assistance context is to award financial assistance to further the goals Congress hoped to achieve when it enacted the financial assistance authority.
+In this context, the agency's "need" is to issue an award, and the recipient's use of funds have no relevance in the assessment of agency needs.
+For that reason, a bona fide needs analysis in the financial assistance context focuses on whether the award was issued during the period of availability of the appropriation charged and furthers the authorized purpose of program legislation.
 See B-289801, December 30, 2002.
-The determining factor is that the grants, at the time of award, further the objective of the grant legislation.
+The determining factor is that the financial assistance award, at the time of award, further the objective of the financial assistance legislation.